Chris Kirubi: Holdings

-Kirubi was the largest single investor in Centum Investment Company, whose stock is listed on both the Nairobi Stock Exchange and on the Uganda Securities Exchange.
+Kìrubi was the largest single investor in Centum Investment Company, whose stock is listed on both the Nairobi Stock Exchange and on the Uganda Securities Exchange.
 He owned 100 percent of Haco Industries Limited, a Kenyan household goods manufacturer.
 He owned 100 percent of 98.4 Capital FM, a Nairobi radio station.
 He also invested in the Kenya Commercial Bank Group and Nation Media Group.

 In March 2020, he filed an application seeking regulatory approval to acquire another 20 percent of Centum's shareholding, to add to the 30 percent that he already owned at that time.
 The deal involved the purchase of 133 million shares valued at KSh2.7 billion (US$25.7 million).

 Former investments

-At one time, Kirubi owned 9.58 percent of UAP Holdings, an investment and insurance conglomerate that provides investment and insurance services in the countries of Eastern and Central Africa.
+At one time, Kìrubi owned 9.58 percent of UAP Holdings, an investment and insurance conglomerate that provides investment and insurance services in the countries of Eastern and Central Africa.
 In 2015, he sold his shares to Old Mutual and exited the stock.

 In May 2020, Haco Industries sold the BIC brand (stationery, lighters and shavers) to French conglomerate Société BIC.
-The deal brought to an end 40 years of Haco’s BIC franchise.
+The deal brought to an end 40 years of Haco's BIC franchise.

+Personal life

+Kirubi was in a marriage that ended in divorce in 1999 and never re-married.
+He had 2 children, Mary Ann-Musangi and Robert Kirubi.At one point in time, he likened marriage to enslavement as an advice to young men.
+While speaking in the comedy program Churchill Show, Kirubi mentioned that one should only marry after finding the right partner, else they could end up in some kind of 'jail'.

+Death

+Kìrubi died on 14 June 2021 after a long battle with cancer.

 Philanthropy

-Kirubi was involved in a youth mentorship programme called Ask Kirubi.
+Kìrubi was involved in a youth mentorship programme called Ask Kìrubi.
 He pursued his passion for youth empowerment in Africa through online authorship and physical talks in high schools and universities in Kenya.